In the time Chiller was at the park, it spent a large portion of that

 at the same time, which offered a similar Linear Induction Motor launch

-system and similar layouts and theme elements, but only a single track.
+system and similar layouts and theme elements, but only a single

-effort to increase capacity.
+experience in an effort to increase capacity.

 Chiller was added in a transitional time for the park and for the